roboscienceorg/book/source/Design/RoboticsFrameworks.rst

 DSSME is a configuration editor to support application configuration and distribution.
 VSE, Visual Simulation Environment provides 3D simulation with physics.
 Robotics control software may be developed, simulated and tested without hardware.
+No updates have been released since 2012.
-MSRDS is an active project.
-It can found at http://www.microsoft.com/robotics/.
+On Sept.
+22, 2014 Microsoft suspended their robotics division and so no further development is expected.
+MSRDS can found at http://www.microsoft.com/robotics/.

 Webots
 ~~~~~~

-Like MSRDS, is a full featured robotics development and simulation
+Like MSRDS, :index:`Webots` is a full featured robotics development and simulation
 environment as well.
 It is a commercial application and is more oriented
 to instruction/simulation than the others described here.
 This tool
 provides a large choice of simulated sensors and hardware.
 Robotic